zephyrproject-rtos/zephyr/boards/phytec/phyboard_polis/doc/index.rst

 UART:
 -----

-Zephyr is configured to use UART4 on the PhyBoard Polis by default to minimize problems with the A53-Core because UART4 is only accessible from the M4-Core.
+Zephyr is configured to use UART4 on the phyBOARD-Polis by default to minimize problems with the A53-Core because UART4 is only accessible from the M4-Core.

 +---------------+-----------------+-----------------------------------+